-I am a fully trained and qualified psychotherapeutic counsellor (BA Hons in Integrative-Relational Counselling) and a registered member of British Association of Counselling & Psychotherapy (BACP), working with adults and young people.
-I am currently studying for a Post-Graduate Diploma in Traumatology and PTSD in adults and children.
-I have experience working both short-term and long-term in a wide range of difficulties.
+I am a fully trained and qualified Psychotherapeutic Counsellor (BA Hons in Integrative-Relational Counselling) and a registered member of British Association of Counselling & Psychotherapy (BACP), working with adults and young people.
+I have experience working both short-term and long-term in a wide range of difficulties, specialising in trauma, depression and PTSD.

 My goal is to support you in understanding yourself better and help you to move forward.
 Talking to someone can be the first step to a more fulfilling and satisfying life.
 Our first session will be an opportunity for you to see if we are suited to work together.